GiuseppeBellamacina/Kagi-ML-dev-challenge/README.md

 ⚠️⚠️⚠️⚠️⚠️

-I disabled API server at the moment.
+The API server is currently disabled.
 Please contact me at bellamacina50@gmail.com to activate it or see the following video demo **[YouTube Demo](https://www.youtube.com/watch?v=ubm9zkNf8jM)**

 ⚠️⚠️⚠️⚠️⚠️